w3f/polkadot-wiki/docs/learn/learn-account-multisig.md

   retrieved from the chain and displayed to the users.
-- Thanks to the power of [pure proxies](../learn/learn-proxies.md#anonymous-proxy-pure-proxy), adding and removing signatories or adjusting the threshold is now possible without creating new multisigs or understand how pure proxies work.
+- Thanks to the power of [pure proxies](../learn/learn-proxies.md#anonymous-proxy-pure-proxy), adding and removing signatories or adjusting the threshold is now possible without creating new multisigs and Multix provides an intuitive interface to work with pure proxies.

 ## Decoding Multisig Call Data